jepetersohn/phase-3-guide/week-2/Readme.md

 - 9a - Ajax/Ajax on Rails booster
 - am - [build a thick client on Rails](https://github.com/sea-lions-2014/build-a-thick-client-on-rails-challenge)
-- 2p - Model, View and Controller relationships in Rails.
+- 2p
+   - link_to and form_for booster
+   - ActiveRecord booster
 - pm - [build a thick client on Rails](https://github.com/sea-lions-2014/build-a-thick-client-on-rails-challenge)
 - 6p
   - Work on your project pitch